jchatel/quickmail-next-docs/reporting/understanding-the-deliverability-report.md

 - [Cold Email: The Definitive Guide](https://quickmail.com/cold-email)

-## Where can I find the consolidate reports?
+## Where Can I Find the Consolidated Reports?

-There's no option yet in the accounts to see the consolidated reports.
-To get them, please go to each email > deliverability report tab > turn on test deliverability report every week.
+There is no option yet to view consolidated reports in the account.
+To receive them, go to each email account → **Deliverability Report** tab → turn on **Automatically test deliverability of this inbox each week**.

-If this is turned on, we generate report every Monday and send it to your email.
-This includes all emails where the auto-report is turned on.
+When this is enabled, a report is generated every Monday and sent to your email.
+The report includes all email accounts where the auto-report setting is turned on.

-## Where are the reports sent?
+## Where Are the Reports Sent?

-They are sent to the email address added to the deliverability report section of the account.
-To change it, please go to Settings > General > Deliverability test emails.
+Reports are sent to the email address added in the Deliverability Report section of the account.
+To change it, go to **Settings** → **General** → **Deliverability Test Emails**.